 Every $8 meal adds up, so does every $3 coffee and $5 juice, so be aware of this and try to cut back on the things you don’t need.
 I always carry a water bottle and some snacks that can satisfy me until I get back to the hostel where I can cook.

 If you can walk rather than taking a taxi, walk.
 If you can get the bus rather than flying, get the bus.
-Every small transportation costs adds up, so whenever possible, walk or take the bus.
+Every small transportation cost adds up, so whenever possible, walk or take the bus.

-When I was backpacking through Central America, the temptation of taking a taxi was sooo high as the taxi might cost $5 and the bus costs $0.75c.
+When I was backpacking through Central America, the temptation of taking a taxi was so high as the taxi might cost $5 and the bus costs $0.75c.
 If your thinking, the taxi is only $5, I would get the taxi, well you just spent your money 5 times quicker than me!
 Always opt for the cheaper form of transport, you will still get to your destination.
 This small saving over a long period will add up tremendously.

 By simply taking these three steps, you will travel for at least twice as long.